Organic direct and indirect effects with post-treatment common causes of mediator and outcome: Definition, identifiability and estimation of organic direct and indirect effects with post-treatment common causes of mediator and outcome: interventions after

 and

-\end{defn} The idea behind mediation analysis is that under the intervention and treatment, $M_1^I$ resembles $M_0$.
-Therefore, this article assumes that $M_1^I$ depends on $L$ and $C$ in the same way as $M_0$, just as without $L$, this article assumes that $M_1^I$ depends on $C$ in the same way as $M_0$.
+\end{defn} The idea behind mediation analysis is that under the intervention $I$ and treatment, $M_{1,I=1}$ resembles $M_0$.
+Therefore, this article assumes that $M_{1,I=1}$ depends on $L$ and $C$ in the same way as $M_0$, just as without $L$, \cite{medJL} assumed that $M_{1,I=1}$ depends on $C$ in the same way as $M_0$.
 Notice that without $L$, Definition~\ref{mimpost} simplifies to Definition~4.1 from \cite{medJL}.
-Notice also that $M_1^I=M_0$ is no longer a special case of an organic intervention as defined in Definition~\ref{defintpost}.
+Notice also that in contrast to \cite{medJL}, $M_{1,I=1}=M_0$, the basis for natural direct and indirect effects, is no longer a special case of an organic intervention.

-Equation~(\ref{identpost}) means that given $C=c$ and $L_1=l$, the prognosis under treatment of a unit ``with $M_1^I=m$'' is the same as the prognosis under treatment of a unit ``with $M_1=m$''.
-In other words, given $C$ and $L_1$, treated units with observed mediator equal to $m$ are representative of treated units with $M_1^I=m$.
-Similar to \cite{medJL}, equation~(\ref{identpost}) can be relaxed to $E\left[Y_1^I|M^I_1=m,L_1=l,C=c\right] =E\left[Y_1|M_1=m,L_1=l,C=c\right]$.
+Equation~(\ref{identpost}) means that given $L_1=l$ and $C=c$, the prognosis under treatment of a unit ``with $M_{1,I=1}=m$'' is the same as the prognosis under treatment of a unit ``with $M_1=m$''.
+In other words, given $C$ and $L_1$, treated units with observed mediator equal to $m$ are representative of treated units with $M_{1,I=1}=m$.
+Similar to \cite{medJL}, equation~(\ref{identpost}) can be relaxed to

 The consistency assumption is straightforward, but needs to include $L$: \begin{assu} \emph{(Consistency).} If $A=1$, then $L=L_1$, $M=M_1$ and $Y=Y_1$.
 If $A=0$, then $L=L_0$, $M=M_0$ and $Y=Y_0$. \end{assu}